nowemoore/pythoness/English/2.1/problems.md

 Write a function `find_second_largest()` that takes in a list of numbers and returns the second largest number.
 (Hint: handle a list of all values equal.)

 ## ⭐ **Task 15**
-Write a function `binary_to_decimal()` that takes in a decimal value and returns its binary equivalent.
-(Learn how to convert decimals to binary numbers [here](https://www.bbc.co.uk/bitesize/guides/zd88jty/revision/3).)